AdobeDocs/commerce-admin.en/help/merchandising-promotions/rewards-loyalty.md

    >[!NOTE]
    >
-   >To be able to earn Reward Points for the _first_ purchase by the customer, please make sure that this customer is registered _before_ the transaction is captured by the Payment Method.
+   >To be able to earn Reward Points for the _first_ order by the customer, please make sure that this customer is registered _before_ the transaction is captured by the Payment Method.
 Most payment methods may be configured to capture transactions _automatically_, when order is placed, _before_ the customer account registration is finished.

 1. For **[!UICONTROL Registration]**, enter the number of points earned for opening a customer account.